smcl/rbcz.py/README.md

 # rbcz.py [![Build Status](https://api.travis-ci.org/smcl/rbcz.py.svg?branch=master)](https://travis-ci.org/smcl/rbcz.py) [![Coverage Status](https://coveralls.io/repos/github/smcl/rbcz.py/badge.svg)](https://coveralls.io/github/smcl/rbcz.py?branch=master)

-`rbcz` is a Python library for parsing the bank statements that Raiffeisen Bank send out via email.
-It exposes a simple API to either parse statements stored locally or to retrieve them from your IMAP server.
+`rbcz` is a Python library for parsing the plain-text bank statements that Raiffeisen Bank send out via email.
+It exposes a simple API to either parse statements stored on your local filesystem or to search through your email and retrieve them via IMAP.

 ## Methods

-There are three simple functions which `read_statement`, `read_statements` and `read_statements_from_imap`.
-To parse a single statement saved we can use the `read_statement` function, which takes a single parameter - the path to the bank statement on the local filesystem - and returns a `Statement` object:
+There are three simple functions - `read_statement`, `read_statements` and `read_statements_from_imap`.
+To parse a single statement we can use the `read_statement` function, which takes a single parameter - the path to the bank statement on the local filesystem - and returns a `Statement` object:

 ```
 from rbcz import *